alexjch/telemetrics-client/README.md

 - elfutils, which provides libelf and libdwfl libraries..

-- (optional) libsystemd, for syslog-style logging to the systemd journal, and socket/path activation of telemd by systemd.
+- (optional) libsystemd, for syslog-style logging to the systemd journal, and socket/path activation of telemprobd and telempostd by systemd.

 Build and installation